+Dampness, Rot and Infestation

+Repair Category 2

-Dampness, Rot and Infestation Repair Category 3 Notes Dampness is evident in various locations and therefore there is a possibility that more serious associated defects may exist in concealed areas.
+Notes Dampness is evident to the chimney breast within the attic bedroom and therefore there is a possibility that more serious associated defects may exist in concealed areas.
 Further investigation should be carried out by timber/damp specialist contractors to identify the full extent of these issues and to provide a cost estimate for remedial works.
 The repairs must be carried out to a guaranteed standard.
 There is evidence of wood boring insect infestation within the roof space.
 This can be treated by a Timber Specialist contractor.